tarasshulhan/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    UseRouteMatch gets the url and path for the current component.
+It is used in nested routing to avoid hardcoding, so that routing changes can be made more easily.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation makes sure that the required fields in a form are filled out.
+The same way that you have to write down your name, date of birth, address, etc to get a drivers lisence.
 1. In 1-2 sentences, define end to end testing.

+    End to end testing mimics a user's actions in a programatic way.
+It is beneficial because unlike unit testing it not only tests function outputs, but perfoms the same actions a user would and checks if the desired results have been achieved.

 ## Instructions